 Todd County Housing and Redevelopment Authority

-Todd County Housing and Redevelopment Authority is a Public Housing Agency in Browerville, Minnesota that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of January 27th, 2020, Todd County Housing and Redevelopment Authority has 1 waiting lists that are open now or opening soon.
+Todd County Housing and Redevelopment Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of September 25th, 2020, Todd County Housing and Redevelopment Authority has 1 waiting lists that are open now or opening soon.